rambabugupta/Machine_Learning_Churn_Prediction/README.md

 - avg_of_amount_paid: Average of the total amount paid for every customer.
 Intially, I had planned to use total_amount for each customer as transformation.

 - most_visited_payment_id: Most used payment_id for customer(categorical variables are arranged from sequential order starting from 1).
-Binary Encoding is required for categorical variable though.
+Need to see its effectiveness on binary Encoding.
+It is required for categorical variable though.
 Its not implemented.

 - most_visited_platform_id:  Most used plaform_id for platform(categorical variables are arranged from sequential order starting from 1).
 Binary Encoding is required for categorical variable though.
-Its not implemented.
 Categorical could be also dropped.

 - most_visited_transmission_id: Most used transmission_id(categorical variables are arranged from sequential order starting from 1).
-Binary Encoding is required for categorical variable though.
+Need to see its effectiveness on binary Encoding.
+It is required for categorical variable though.
 Its not implemented.

 ### Dropped other attributes